eNMS-automation/eNMS/docs/source/automation/servicetypes/netmiko_configuration.md

     the target device(s).
 - `Commit Configuration`: Calls netmiko `commit` function after applying the configuration.
-- `Exit config mode`: Determines whether or not to exit config mode after completion.
+- `Exit config mode`: Determines whether to exit config mode after completion.
 - `Config Mode Command`: The command that will be used to enter config mode.